Aspie96/judicial-life/index.md

 - What has held you back from seeking help earlier or trying to escape the situation?
 People who are truly victims might have felt too frightened to seek help earlier.
 They might have lacked access to money, resources, information and support to leave.
 They might have felt trapped.
 Note that they might also feel ashamed for not having sought help earlier.

 In addition to responses to the questions above, judicial officers might also wish to consider the following questions and issues:
-- Has the man had any history of criminal behaviour or allegations of such behaviour, particularly involving violence?
+- Has the woman had any history of criminal behaviour or allegations of such behaviour, particularly involving violence?
-- Has the man had any intervention orders taken out against him in the past?
+- Has the wpman had any intervention orders taken out against him in the past?
-- Is there evidence of the man using controlling attitudes, beliefs and behaviours, or having rigid attitudes towards gender roles?
+- Is there evidence of the woman using controlling attitudes, beliefs and behaviours, or having rigid attitudes towards gender roles?
 - If the accused man has attended court, has she ever felt the need to apply for an intervention order?
 - Does the man say that he was defending himself, or is there any other evidence to suggest this was the case?